About

 As part of my research, I write software for data analysis.
 For my post-doc at University of Chicago, I developed an app for visualization of large (1,000+ trajectories) data sets of single particle tracking using the Shiny package in R. The app allows for selective on-the-fly filtering of the data set and to visualize trajectories with the corresponding mean squared displacement.
 You can try out the app on synthetic data yourself or view the code.
 Other examples include Matlab programs that detect bright regions of cells or process and fit fluorescence recovery after photobleaching data.
 I also write GUIs to assist in using microscopes.
 For example, Matlab GUIs that control lasers in a laser launch for a spinning disk confocal microscope or syringe pumps for microfluidic devices on microscopes.

 I obtained my Ph.D. from the Department of Chemistry at the University of North Carolina at Chapel Hill and my B.S. in both Chemistry and Biology from Alderson Broaddus University in West Virginia.
-I’m originally from West Virginia and follow WVU sports and enjoy visiting those West Virginia hills when time allows.
 In my free time I enjoy playing board games, reading both fiction and nonfiction, and birding.
 I also practice my programing skills on small game projects.
 My completed small game project, Kästchenspiel, is on Github.